Lauren Giraldo: 2017–present: "12-3-30" and promotions

 In 2017, Giraldo began to focus more on her physical health but found beginning to exercise daunting.
 Experimenting with treadmill settings, she began walking on a 12 percent incline at 3 mph for thirty minutes.
 Giraldo promoted the workout, which she called "12-3-30" and does five times a week, on her various social media.
 After her TikTok about "12-3-30" in November 2020 went viral, other influencers began to try the workout on social media and its hashtag #12330workout has since gained 131 million views on TikTok.

 Giraldo appeared in the film Hope Springs Eternal (2018).
 In 2020, she curated a jewelry collection in a collaboration with Rocksbox, a subscription service where subscribers are given three pieces of jewelry a month for $21.
 Giraldo was also the face of Glowstunner, a beauty product by Morphe Cosmetics which launched on July 8, 2021.

 Personal life

-Giraldo lives in Scottsdale, Arizona.
+Giraldo lives in Miami.
 A Latina, she is of Colombian and Cuban descent.
+She has been in a relationship with Henrique Lago since 2018.
+The couple married on May 20, 2023, in Colombia.
+Their first child was born in September 2023.